-- fabrication processes that could reduce transistor switching energy by more than 60 times, promising major advances in both enterprise-scale and edge computing.
+- Began development of new materials and fabrication processes that could reduce transistor switching energy by more than 60 times, promising major advances in both enterprise-scale and edge computing.
 Data centers today require nearly as much power as entire countries.
-This power requirement is one of the biggest challenges to advanced computing and relates to the switching energy of the transistor. - materials that are compatible with commercial silicon microfabrication facilities to enable future generations of wireless communications (FutureG).
+This power requirement is one of the biggest challenges to advanced computing and relates to the switching energy of the transistor. - Continued development of spinnable, printable materials that are compatible with commercial silicon microfabrication facilities to enable future generations of wireless communications (FutureG).
 FutureG systems' evolution toward higher frequencies will drive the need for smaller components, finer spacing, and 3D component stacking.
 However, the materials with the needed RF properties do not yet exist to enable these architectures. - Invented and developed robust window materials for hypersonic flight conditions.
 The extreme temperatures and harshly oxidative environments that materials experience during hypersonic flight severely limit the performance not only of the mechanical structures but also of the optical windows that sensors on the vehicles must look through.
 The team is developing new Al-based tools and multimaterial deposition techniques to identify, rapidly screen, synthesize, and test never-before-made materials for these applications.